/

 You may also get emails from our team with a subject line that has the words “Confidential Communication” or “Confidential legal correspondence” or “Confidential and Privileged” – or something similar.
 This is a signal to you to keep this email and all information in it safe and private.

+Can my family member be on the phone calls with me?
 We understand that clients may want a family member on the call with them to help them understand the conversation or make important decisions together.
 Sometimes, family members who pay for the legal costs may think they should be a part of the attorney-client calls.

 However, there are many reasons (including attorney-client confidentiality) why the legal team needs to speak ONLY with the client or potential client alone, at least for the first consultation and for many other meetings in the future.